diez/diez/packages/extractors/README.md

-# `@diez/sources`
+# `@diez/extractors`

-This package provides utilities and metaprogramming extensions for design sources.
+This package provides utilities and metaprogramming extensions for extracting design tokens from design sources.
 Its current capabilities include:
  - Extracting design systems from files with support for Sketch.
  - Extracting designs systems from services including Figma and InVision Design System Manager.

-Extraction as a service is provided via the CLI command `diez extract` for any Diez project that depends on `@diez/sources`.
+Extraction as a service is provided via the CLI command `diez extract` for any Diez project that depends on `@diez/extractors`.
 Services can be registered in `.diezrc` like so:

 ```json
 {